maykinmedia/django-digid-eherkenning/docs/configuration.rst

 **Protecting metadata endpoints**

-The metdata URLs are open by design to facilitate sharing these URLs with identity providers or other interested parties.
+The metadata URLs are open by design to facilitate sharing these URLs with identity providers or other interested parties.
 Because the metadata is generated on the fly, there is a Denial-of-Service risk.
 We recommend to protect these URLs at the web-server level by: